rshelnutt/st-bootstrap.js/README.md

 ### Fullwidth
-The `.fullwidth` class can be applied to any container-level element to make it span the full width of the screen.
+The `.fullwidth` class can be applied to any container-level element or Content Properties section to make it span the full width of the screen.
 This is especially useful when using a constrained width site and you need an element to reach across the entire width of the page.

 This class can be combined with both the [hero](#hero) and [slider](#sliders) elements for some great effects.